-The Senior Independent Director's priority is to act as an alternative person to whom stakeholders can raise concerns, to serve as an intermediary for the other Directors or Members and, with other Directors, to evaluate the Chair's performance.
-The Board has delegated authority for the operational management of the businesses to the Chief Executive, who makes decisions on matters that are necessary for the effective dayto-day running and management of the business within certain limits.
+The Board has delegated authority for the operational management of the business to the Chief Executive, who makes decisions on matters that are necessary for the effective day-to-day running and management of the business within certain limits.
 Above these limits, matters must be escalated to the Board for consideration and approval.